utilitywarehouse/semaphore-policy/README.md

-# kube-policy-semaphore
+# semaphore-policy

-This is an kubernetes operator that watches pods on a remote cluster based on a label and an annotation, and creates and manages local calico GlobalNetworkSets resources that contain the watched pods' ip addresses.
+This is an kubernetes operator that watches pods on a remote cluster based on a label and creates and manages local calico GlobalNetworkSets resources that contain the watched pods' ip addresses.
 As a result, we can use the produced sets of ips to create local NetworkPolicies for kubernetes cross cluster pod to pod communication.

 # Usage

 ## Flags

 ```
-Usage of ./kube-policy-semaphore:
+Usage of ./semaphore-policy:
   -full-store-resync-period duration
         Frequency to perform a full network set store resync from cache to calico GlocalNetworkPolicies (default 1h0m0s)
   -local-kube-config string